parinfer/parinfer.js/README.md

 ## Using as a library

-We publish a implementation which you can use from Clojure or ClojureScript by including the following in your project.clj dependencies:
+We publish an _editor-agnostic_ implementation which you can use from Clojure or ClojureScript.
+It is simply a pure function of your text, returning new text with corrected parens or indentation.
+To use, include the following in your leiningen project.clj dependencies:

 ```clj
 [parinfer "0.1.0"]
 ```

 Use the library as seen below.
-Please see the docstrings for the mentioned functions.
+Please see the docstrings for the mentioned functions under [`parinfer-lib/src`].

+[`parinfer-lib/src`]:parinfer-lib/src

 ```clj
 (ns example.core